TeknooSoftware/states/docs/howto/quick-startup.md

 classes.
 Another way is provided with the integrated factory (described in the section Integrated proxy and Integrated factory).

 ###Proxy
-The proxy is the central component of each stated class : it is the instantiated php class to represent your stated object.
+The proxy is the central component of each stated class : it is the instantiated php class to represent your stated class instance.
 All your states are registered into each proxy by the factory.
 The proxy manages also these states and allow you to enable, disable or switch between your states.

-All method calls to the proxy are forwarded to enabled states, however the php keyword `$this` represents always your stated object, aka the proxy and its states.
+All method calls to the proxy are forwarded to enabled states, however the php keyword `$this` represents always your stated class instance, aka the proxy and its states.

 Your proxy can have its own methods and attributes, like all another standard PHP classes, but these methods and attributes will be not impacted by the states management and will be always available (according visibility of these methods and attributes).